All Tai Ahom Students' Union: History

-All Tai Ahom Students Union or ATASU is a students' organization in Assam, India founded in 14–15 July 1988.
-It is the leading students organization of the Tai Ahom people in the state.
-The Ahom people were the previous ruling community of the state of Assam in Northeastern part of India.
+The All Tai Ahom Students Union or ATASU is a students' organization in Assam, India, founded on 14 July 1988.
+It is the leading students organization of the Ahom people in the state.
+The Ahom people were the previous ruling elite of the state of Assam in Northeast India.
 Amrit Kumar Chetia, Promod Boruah, Daya Krishna Gogoi, Arun Gogoi, Puspadhar Saikia, Tutumoni Gogoi and Dimbeswar Gogoi, and Bhuban Gohain were the Chief Adviser, President, Working President, General Secretary, Assistant Secretary, Organizing Secretaries and Executive Member of the Founder Committee respectively.
-Dimbeswar Gogoi, was brutally murdered by ULFA on 3 November 1989.
+Dimbeswar Gogoi, was murdered by the ULFA on 3 November 1989.

-Movement
+Demands

-The ATASU is spearheading the demand of the Ahom people for being granted the Scheduled Tribe status to the Tai Ahom people.
+The ATASU is spearheading the demand for the Ahom people to be granted Scheduled Tribe status.

 The ATASU has been using various forums and forms of protest and agitations such as road blockades, bandhs, strikes, etc. to demand the ST status for the Ahom people in the state.

 Organizational structure

-ATASU recently has the following district committees :
+The ATASU has the following district committees :